 i) Data on Annual Credit Plan (ACP) is an important element to review the flow of credit in the State.
 ACP formats are aligned with the extant reporting guidelines on priority sector lending.
 Accordingly, the ACP is to be prepared considering the categories of priority sector that would include Agriculture, Micro, Small and Medium Enterprises, Export Credit, Education, Housing, Social Infrastructure, Renewable Energy and Others.
 Further, it has been decided that bank loans to Micro/Small and Medium Enterprises (Services), engaged in providing or rendering of services as defined in terms of investment in equipment under MSMED Act, 2006, shall qualify under priority sector without any credit cap.
-Accordingly, the applicable loan limits per borrower to Micro/Small Enterprises (₹ 5 crore) and Medium Enterprises (₹ 10 crore) under the MSMEs Sector (Services) for classification under priority sector have been removed.
-The reporting statement for ACP target is LBS-MIS-I (Annex III), statement for disbursement and outstanding LBS-MIS-II (Annex IV) and ACP achievement vis-à-vis ACP target, LBS-MIS-III (Annex V).
-SLBC Convenor Banks/ Lead Banks have been advised to prepare the statements LBS MIS I, II and III as per the revised formats starting from the financial year 2018-19.
+The reporting statement for ACP target is LBS-MIS-I (Annex IV), statement for disbursement and outstanding LBS-MIS-II (Annex V) and ACP achievement vis-à-vis ACP target, LBS-MIS-III (Annex VI).
+SLBC Convenor Banks/ Lead Banks have been advised to prepare the statements LBS MIS I. II and III as per the revised formats starting from the financial year 2018-19.
 They should prepare the bank group wise statements of LBS-MIS-I, II and III as per the prescribed formats and also place these statements for meaningful review in all DCC and SLBC meetings.

-ii) In order to maintain consistency and integrity of data with the All-India data of scheduled commercial banks and facilitate a meaningful review/analysis of data, the ACP data needs to be grouped separately for scheduled commercial banks and other banks like State Cooperative Banks, DCCBs, etc. while presenting in the DCC/SLBC meetings and submitting to our regional offices.
-The data pertaining to scheduled commercial banks needs to be further grouped into public sector banks, private sector banks, Regional Rural Banks and Small Finance Banks to know the bank group wise position.
+ii) In order to maintain consistency and integrity of data with the All-India data of scheduled commercial banks and facilitate a meaningful review/analysis of data, the ACP data needs to be grouped separately for scheduled commercial banks and other banks like State Cooperative Banks, DCCBs, etc. while presenting in the DCC/SLBC meetings and submitting to our Regional Offices.
+The data pertaining to scheduled commercial banks needs to be further grouped into public sector banks, private sector banks, Regional Rural Banks, Small Finance Banks and Wholly Owned Subsidiaries (WOS) of Foreign Banks to know the bank group wise position.

-3.4 Revised mechanism of Data Flow for LBS for a meetings
+3.4 Revised mechanism of Data Flow for LBS fora meetings

 At present, discussions at the quarterly meetings of the various LBS fora viz.
 State Level Bankers' Committee (SLBC), District level Consultative Committee (DCC) and Block Level Bankers' Committee (BLBC) primarily focus on the performance of banks in the disbursement of loans vis-a-vis the allocated target under the Annual Credit Plan.
-The integrity & timeliness of the data submitted by banks for the purpose has been an issue as a significant portion of this data is manually compiled and entered into the Data Management Systems of the SLBC Convener Banks.
+The integrity & timeliness of the data submitted by banks for the purpose has been an issue as a significant portion of this data is manually compiled and entered into the Data Management Systems of the SLBC Convenor Banks.
 The extent to which this data corresponds with the data present in the Core Banking Solution (CBS) of the respective banks also varies significantly.
 Therefore, there is need of a standardized system to be developed on the website maintained by each SLBC to enable uploading and downloading of the data pertaining to the Block, District as well as the State.
 The relevant data must also be directly downloadable from the CBS and/ or MIS of the banks with a view to keeping manual intervention to a minimal level in the process.
 The procedure relating to the envisaged intervention in this area is given below: